TeamMentor/TM_4_0_Design/source/content/teamMentor/style-guide/lingo.md

 ### Lingo

-* Don't over-complicate.
+* Make it concise and quick.
 * Tell it like it is.
-* Be direct and get to the point.
 * Always look for the simplest way to say what you want.